Roger Williams (Texas politician): Personal life

 Williams and his wife Patty live in Weatherford, the seat of Parker County, and have two daughters.
+He married Patty Jung in 1983 and remained married until her death on January 17, 2025.

 He owns an automobile dealership in Weatherford that he inherited.
 With a net worth of $27.7 million, Williams was listed as the 22nd wealthiest member of Congress in 2018.

 Williams is a trustee of TCU and the George Bush School of Government and Public Service at Texas A&M University in College Station.

 Williams is the coach of the Republican team for the Congressional Baseball Game.
 On June 14, 2017, he was present during a shooting attack on a practice for the game.
 He was taken from the area on a stretcher due to an ankle injury he suffered while jumping into the dugout during the attack.
 A member of his staff was shot and taken to the hospital, where he was treated for a leg injury and released.

+Williams has shaken the hand of every president since Harry S. Truman.